We love dogs. We want dogs to love us back!

 Do: Take breaks from petting every few seconds

 Some dogs are great at setting boundaries.
 If these pups don't like the way you're petting them, they'll walk off or duck their head.
-But others might be more timid — and they can easily feel trapped if a new person touches them for too long.
+Others might be more timid—and they can easily feel trapped if a new person touches them for too long.
 When in doubt, pet for just a few seconds and then take your hand away.
 See what the dog does.
 If they retreat, let them go.
 If they look uncertain, err on the side of caution.
 If they nudge you for more affection, you're in the clear to keep showering with love!

 Don't: Expect all dogs to like the same affection your own does